ialbert/biostar-central/README.rst

 Registered Users
 ^^^^^^^^^^^^^^^^

-All acces that anonymous users.
+All privileges that anonymous users have.
 In addiont they may post questions if their reputation exceeeds a limit (the default is zero), may post answers and comments.
 Notifications, email and messages are private and are only visible to the user.

 Moderator Role
 ^^^^^^^^^^^^^^

-All acces that users have.
+All privileges that registered users have.
 In addition moderators may edit, close and delete posts, edit user information (other than email) and may also suspend and reinstate users.
 All the actions of the moderators may be followed via the Moderator Log page (see About BioStar page for a link)

 Administrator Role
 ^^^^^^^^^^^^^^^^^^

-Administrators have all the privileges that moderators have and, in addition may promote/demote users from having moderator roles.
+All the privileges that moderators have.
+In addition they may promote/demote users from having moderator roles.
 Administrators also have access to the django admin interface where they may perform more database actions than those offered via the BioStar interface..